moloxiao/SmartLifeC/README.md

 Smart Life Control
 ================================

-SLC is a simple control client on Android
+SLC is a simple control client on Android, which can be used to control vedio matrix, STB and TVs.

 TODO
 --------------------------------